-• When operating power windows, be extremely careful to prevent anyone's fingers or head from being caught in the window.

-• Always lock the passenger's windows using the lock switch when children are riding in the vehicle.

-• Before leaving the vehicle, always remove the key from the ignition switch for safety if a child remains in the vehicle.
+- When operating power windows, be extremely careful to prevent anyone's fingers or head from being caught in the window. - Always lock the passenger's windows using the lock switch when children are riding in the vehicle. - Before leaving the vehicle, always remove the key from the ignition switch for safety and never allow an unattended child to remain in the vehicle.
 Failure to follow this procedure could result in injury to a child operating the power window.